Large deviation principle in one-dimensional dynamics: Large deviations lower bound

 \section{Large deviations lower bound}

 In this section we prove the large deviations lower bound in the Main Theorem.
 As the proof below shows, these estimates hold without the non-flatness hypothesis.
-The following is the key estimate.
+The following is the key estimate and it contains Ruelle's inequality.
 It must be noted that in the following estimate we have to treat measures with zero Lyapunov exponent.